nullivex/ah-wiki/core/Stats.md

 ## Stats

 actionHero ships with helper functions for you to store and retrieve stats about your application.
-When running in an actionCluster (redis enabled), 2 collections of stats will be built: global and local.
+When running in an actionCluster, 2 collections of stats will be built: `global` and `local`.
 This means you can count up the requests a single actionHero node has been processing, and the total for the cluster, etc.

 Many of the core actionHero features (cache, web/tcp/websocket servers, etc) are instrumented with stats, but you are encouraged to add more!

 ### api.stats.increment(api, key, count, next)
 - next(err, wasSet)
-- key is a string
+- key is a string of the form ("thing:stuff")
 - count is a signed integer
 - - this method will work on local and global stats

 ### api.stats.set(api, key, count, next)
 - next(err, wasSet)
-- key is a string
+- key is a string of the form ("thing:stuff")
 - count is a signed integer
 - this method will only work on local stats

 ### api.stats.get(api, key, collection, next)
 - next(err, data)
-- key is a string
+- key is a string of the form ("thing:stuff")
 - collection is either:
   - `api.stats.collections.local`
   - `api.stats.collections.global`